-See http://api.xivo.io, section XiVO Dird.
+See http://api.wazo.community, section Wazo Dird.

-1.6.17 XiVO dird phoned
+1.6.19 xivo-dird-phoned

 xivo-dird-phoned is an interface to use directory service with phone.
-It offers a simple REST interface to authenticate a phone and search result from XiVO dird.
+It offers a simple REST interface to authenticate a phone and search result from xivo-dird.